section-engineering-education/engineering-education/articles/introduction-to-yolo-algorithm-for-object-detection/index.md

 Each grid cell is responsible for predicting the bounding boxes and their confidence scores.
 The IOU is equal to 1 if the predicted bounding box is the same as the real box.
 This mechanism eliminates bounding boxes that are not equal to the real box.

-The following is an example of how IOU works.
+The following image provides a simple example of how IOU works.

 ![IOU](/engineering-education/introduction-to-yolo-algorithm-for-object-detection/iou.jpeg)